richmondgoh8/UiPath-Snippets/README.md

 > Border Line Styles for All Cells in a Range

+Important Variables
 1. in_ExcelPath (Path to Excel File)
 2. in_Sheet (Sheet Name where Bordering Style occurs)
 3. in_RangeSeries (Array of Cell Range to have Border Styles e.g. {"A1:A2", "B3:C3"} )

 * Can be enhanced to suit your needs (E.g. Border outisde only or Thicker Border w Colors)

+## CopyWorksheetToWorkbook

+> Copies Excel Worksheet from Workbook to Another Workbook (Work with Macro Files)

+Important Variables
+1. in_ExcelPath (Path to Excel File)
+2. in_Sheet (Sheet Name to Copy From)
+3. in_Destination (Full Path to New Excel File to be created)

+* It will also paste all used cells as values instead of formula/ references.

+## ConfigReader

+> Read Excel Sheet for Dictionary Values while ensuring no overwriting of values

+Important Variables
+1. in_TargetObject (Target Name to retrieve from Windows Credential Manager)

+* Can be editted to not use from Credential Manager instead

+Prone to Breaking - In-Pro Summary, EXCO Report, In-Pro Report